Rexel

-Rexel is a French company specializing in the distribution of electrical, heating, lighting and plumbing equipment, but also in renewable energies and energy efficiency products and services.
-Founded in 1967, Rexel has broadened its scope of activity over the years.
-Today, its offer combines a wide range of equipment and services in the field of automation, technical expertise, energy management, lighting, security, climatic engineering, communication, home automation and renewable energies.
+Rexel S.A. is a French company specializing in the distribution of electrical, heating, lighting and plumbing equipment, but also in renewable energies and energy efficiency products and services.

-The group has 1,900 points of sale in 24 countries and employs more than 26,000 people.
+The group has 1,950 points of sale in 19 countries and employs more than 27,000 people.
 Rexel is listed on the Paris Stock Exchange.

 History

 The Rexel Group is the descendant of Compagnie de Distribution de Matériel Électrique (CDME), which was created in 1967 by Compagnie Lebon.
 CDME was the result of the merger of four companies: Revimex, Facen, Sotel and Lienard-Soval.
 It specialized in electrical equipment sales and grew in France through the acquisition of regional family businesses.
 In 1978, the company launched a professional electronic and computer equipment distribution branch and diversified into the industrial supplies business.

 Beginning in the 1980s, CDME began its expansion into European and international markets by setting up in Cyprus, Saudi Arabia, Portugal, Benelux, West Germany, Singapore and Canada.

 In 1983, CDME joined the unlisted securities market of the Paris Stock Exchange.
 The company then held more than 20% of the market share in France and 6% worldwide.
 In 1986, it began doing business in the United States.
 At that time, it had 350 points of sale, 65 of which were abroad.
 In 1987, Compagnie Française de l'Afrique Occidentale (CFAO) became the main shareholder of CDME (68%).